-There are a number of DE campaigns you can issues you can raise awareness with through your school communications:
+There are a number of GCE or Development Education (DE) campaigns you can issues you can raise awareness with through your school communications:

 Dóchas Code of Conduct on Images and Messages